 Global Data Review is one information source and community touchpoint, with coverage from across the areas of data protection, cybersecurity, IP, IT and TMT.

-Bar surveys: The data lawyers you need to know in Brazil and Singapore.
+Bar surveys: The data lawyers you need to know in France and India.

 Available in digital and print versions